-Creating consistency with your visuals and the feelings they evoke can be tricky.
-It’s frustrating when your posting images that are relevant to your industry on social media, but for some reason, nothing looks cohesive.
+Creating consistency with your brand visuals can be tricky.
+It’s so frustrating when nothing in your business looks cohesive.
 I think we’ve all been there at some point.
-This is why your brand needs a mood board.
+This is why you need a brand mood board.

-A mood board is a collection of images, textures, and type that utilize a color scheme to define the personality and vibe of your brand.
+A mood board is a collection of images, textures, and type that follow a specific color scheme to define the personality and vibe of your brand.

-The mood board establishes the feeling you want your brand to conjure in a visual way.
+Your mood board establishes the feeling you want your brand to conjure.

-It’s also a great way to make sure that you and your designer are on the same page.
-Chances are, if you love your mood board, you’ll love the designs that I create to match it.
+It’s a great way to set an intentional mood and to make sure that you and your designer are on the same page.
+Chances are, if you love your brand mood board, you’ll love the designs that created to match it.
 That being said, there is one huge overlying reason I start out every single branding project with a mood board…

-I use the mood board we create for inspiration while I’m designing and to help me stay consistent during the process.
-I actually keep your mood board open on the side of everything I’m working on for your brand to make sure I’m staying true to our original vision.
+I use brand mood boards for inspiration while I’m designing and to help me stay consistent during the process.
+When I am designing for clients, I keep the mood board open on the side of everything I’m working on for their brand to make sure I’m staying true to our original vision.

-It’s also there to act as a guide for you moving forward and implementing your new branding in a consistent way.
+Your mood board isn’t just there for the design process.
+It is useful long after your brand design is finished.
+It is there to act as a guide for you moving forward and implementing your new branding in a consistent way.
 Want to post an image on Instagram but you’re not sure if it fits?
-Open it up next to your mood board and see if it looks like a match made in heaven.
+Open it up next to your mood board and see if it matches the vibe and intentions you set.

-A mood board is just the first building block for creating a brand with rhythmically consistant visuals.
+A mood board is one of the first building blocks for creating a brand with rhythmically consistent visuals.

 Your brand needs a mood board to establish a color scheme and an overall feeling.
-It’s there to make sure we’re on the same page about your brand vision.
-But most importantly, it’s there to create consistency in the designs we create and how you implement your new branding later.
+It helps to set the tone, bring clarity to your brand vision, and make sure you’re on the same page with your designer if you choose to hire one.
+But most importantly, your mood board is there to create consistency in the designs that you create and how you implement your new branding later.